Dominic Rigby

 5. You can learn to reason by simply playing games

-• Play to Generalise demonstrates that game‑based move prediction enhances specific reasoning capabilities.
+• Play to Generalise demonstrates that game‑based move prediction enhances reasoning capabilities.
+Whilst it was trained on games, it showed improved performance on on a variety of out-of-domain tasks (maths and multi-modal reasoning).

 6. GPU‑Accelerated Environments provide monumental speeds up